East Carolina–NC State rivalry

-The East Carolina–NC State rivalry is a rivalry between East Carolina University and North Carolina State University.
+The East Carolina–NC State rivalry, also known as the Battle for the Barrel, is a rivalry between East Carolina University and North Carolina State University.
 Both teams are located in North Carolina.
 The intensity of the rivalry is driven by the proximity (both are UNC system schools and are only 83 miles apart via U.S. Highway 264) and the size of the two schools (NC State is the largest university in the state and East Carolina is the fourth largest).

 East Carolina was founded in 1907 as a normal school.
 It became a four-year institution in 1920 and was renamed East Carolina Teachers College.
 It then became East Carolina College in 1951 and East Carolina University in 1967.
 East Carolina joined the UNC System in 1972.

 North Carolina State was founded in 1887 as a land-grant college.
 Its original name was North Carolina College of Agriculture and Mechanic Arts.
 In 1918, it changed its name to North Carolina State College of Agriculture and Engineering.
 In 1931, the school moved to under the Consolidated University of North Carolina and was renamed North Carolina State College of Agriculture and Engineering of the University of North Carolina.
 It once again was renamed North Carolina State of the University of North Carolina at Raleigh in 1963 and received its current name in 1965.